FlorianLeprevost/SART_PCBS/README.md

 I coded the SART task using the information from the [following site](https://scienceofbehaviorchange.org/measures/sustained-attention-to-response-task/).

+### 1.1.2) My experiment

+I based my experiment on the [Seli 2016 article](https://doi.org/10.1016/j.concog.2016.02.002), but I added some novelties.
+Their results was that...
+(insert graph)

+In COGSCI311 class, we had to think of a new experiment, so I programmed a simplified version of what I thought of (insert link to my prez)
+.
+Instead of using binary choice (Mind wandering or on-task thoughts) I used scales that may more precisely reflect the subjects experience ("how related are your thoughts to the task?").
+I also wanted to introduce the notion of agency that is slightly different than what Seli et al. call intention.

 What I had to do:
 - [x] create a list of numbers to display
 - [x] make sure I have the right number of no-go trials